 Direct-admit PhD applicants must have demonstrated excellent academic potential and have completed relevant research experience in an academic or professional setting that has undergone peer-review or defense, such as a defended undergraduate or honors research thesis, presentations at scientific conferences, a funded scientific research grant, or authorship of an accepted scientific journal publication.
 Applicants who do not meet these requirements but are otherwise prepared for graduate study may be offered admission to the Master of Science and can pursue the PhD under the regular-admit track following the completion of the master's.

-Full-time students can earn a PhD in three to four years under the regular-admit track or four to five years in the direct-admit track, but time to degree may increase depending on the student's preparation and the duration of field work.
+The time to degree completion will vary depending on the track followed, the student's preparation, and the demands of fieldwork and data collection.
+Full-time students can earn a PhD in three to four years under the regular-admit track or four to five years in the direct-admit track.
 Part-time students may exceed five years but will be expected to complete graduation requirements within five years after entering doctoral candidacy, and they may have to justify the continued relevance of any courses taken over five years ago.

-- and credit for independent research (up to 20 for regular-admit; up to 30 for direct-admit).
+- Research credit, which will be earned each semester under the supervision of the student's advisor (up to 20 for regular-admit; up to 30 for direct-admit).

 The choice of specialization and methodology courses will be developed between the student and the advisor.

 Students can follow one or more of our seven specializations, which can then be designated on the transcript upon graduation, or pursue a unique program tailored around their research interests.
 Additionally, students are encouraged to devote a portion of their studies to enhancing their research through academic breadth by pursuing a graduate minor or a graduate interdisciplinary specialization (GIS).
 Students can even pursue a dual or combined degree to develop breadth and depth and enhance their credentials for future employment.